almazid82/job-satisfaction-analysis-contribution/README.md

 ![Job Satisfaction Analysis of Brac Bank](https://github.com/almazid82/job-satisfaction-analysis-contribution/blob/main/Job%20satisfaction%20of%20Brac%20Bank%20.jpg)

+What makes people truly satisfied at work?
+Is it salary, work-life balance, career growth — or something deeper?

+In today's fast-paced job market, understanding employee satisfaction is more important than ever.
+Organizations thrive when their people are happy, motivated, and engaged.
+Yet, many companies still struggle to decode what really drives satisfaction in the workplace.

+This project dives into a comprehensive dataset that explores the many dimensions of job satisfaction.
+From demographic factors to professional environments, we analyze how different variables contribute to how satisfied employees feel in their roles.

+Key questions we explore:

+- Which factors contribute most to job satisfaction?
+- Do age, gender, or education levels play a role?
+- How can organizations use data to build happier workplaces?

+With data as our guide, we aim to turn insights into action — helping businesses, HR professionals, and policymakers build environments where people don’t just work, but thrive.

+Let’s decode the DNA of job satisfaction — one data point at a time.

-This repository presents **my personal contribution** to a university group project titled *"Assessing Job Satisfaction in the Banking Industry of Bangladesh: A Case Study on BRAC Bank"* conducted under the Department of Statistics, Govt.
+In this repository presents **my personal contribution** to a university group project titled *"Assessing Job Satisfaction in the Banking Industry of Bangladesh: A Case Study on BRAC Bank"* conducted under the Department of Statistics, Govt.
 Titumir College, University of Dhaka.

 ## Project Context